reverentgeek/okta.github.io/_source/_posts/2019-05-03-php-token-authentication-jwt-oauth2-openid-connect.md

 You should've copied 4 values if you did everything correctly: `Client Id`, `Client Secret`, `Issuer URI`, and `Scope` (`token_auth`).

-## Using the Client Credentials Flow to Generate Access Tokens
+## Use the Client Credentials Flow to Generate JWT Access Tokens in PHP

 I'll show you how to get an access token from your Okta authorization server for your machine-to-machine application, and how to verify a token (if received by a third party).
 We'll use the `okta/jwt-verifier` library.